adam10603/BeamNG-Advanced-Steering/ConfigGuide.md

 Changes the steering angle cap.
 For example a value of `2.0` would let you steer 2° more than normal.

 The default cap (`0.0`) is already very accurate with keeping the steered wheels near their peak grip in a turn, so I don't see a need to change this.
-I only left this setting here just in case someone runs into a weird edge case or something.
+I only left this setting here just in case someone runs into a weird edge case.
 You can ignore this basically.

 ___